-Its always so tempting to find short cuts to be able to finish a garment a little faster but in all honesty I love hand sewing.
-To me its very calming to sit and take the time to hand sew with a hot cup of tea or coffee.
+It’s always so tempting to find shortcuts to finish a garment a little faster, but in all honesty, I love hand sewing.
+It is very calming to sit and take the time to hand-sew with a hot cup of tea or coffee.

-Some, when hand sewing like to use bee’s wax, it prevents knots from forming in your thread.
+When hand sewing, some like to use bee’s wax; it prevents knots from forming in your thread.

-Small even stitches, once through the lining, then through the main dress, using the seam from the skirt and bodice as a guide.
+Once through the lining, small even stitches through the main dress, using the seam from the skirt and bodice as a guide.

-The stitches seem to form a ladder, hence its name the ladder stitch. this stitch can also be used to close up throw pillows or repair stuffed animals.
+The stitches seem to form a ladder, hence its name the ladder stitch.
+You can also use this stitch to close up throw pillows or repair stuffed animals.

 Once I pull on the thread to tighten the ladder stitch I get a nice clean finish.

-Last quick tip for hand sewing…no I’m not goint to explain how to show on a button but how many knew that the buttonhole dictates which way the button should be sewn on.
-If using a button with two holes like this one seeing that the buttonhole is horizontal the button should also be stitched on horizontally.
-If using a button with four holes, same should apply, your stitching should be in the same direction as the buttonhole.
+Last quick tip for hand sewing no, I’m not going to explain how to sew on a button but how many knew that the buttonhole dictates how someone should attach the button.
+If using a button with two holes, like this one seeing that the buttonhole is horizontal, the button should also be stitched horizontally.
+If using a button with four holes, the same should apply.
+Your stitching should be in the same direction as the buttonhole.

 I hope I was able to give some insight into hand sewing.
-For modeled photos of this very adorable tunic come visit my blog, Sprouting JubeJube…Julia just love her new tunic!
+For modeled photos of this very adorable tunic come visit my blog, Sprouting JubeJube…Julia loves her new tunic!